bgiesing/brandongiesing.com/content/_index.md

 ---
 title: "BrandonGiesing.com"
+description: "Welcome to the new BrandonGiesing.com!
+The "Inky Abyss" Update."
 ---

-# Welcome to the new BrandonGiesing.com!
-The "Inky Abyss" Update.

 Welcome to the brand-new website!
 Now way faster and simplier than before!